 If the power cable is to be extended, additional capacitors at the input are absolutely essential.
+The cables between additional capacitors and the controller must be short as possible!

 The length of the phase cable is not critical with regard to the phase current.